vanHeemstraSystems/home-assistant-with-telegram/300/README.md

 To be able to send messages from Home Assistant to Telegram will need to create a Bot.
 Telegram Bots are actually pretty simple to create.

-In search field search for **atbf father**.
+In search field search for **@botfather**.
 Make sure that this is the one with the blue tick to the right and there are quite a few that are listed.

 Select this and press **start**.

+**NOTE**: If you already have created Bots previously, just send the following message to BotFather: ```/start```.

 This will bring up a full list of commands that you can action on this bot.

-We want to select the new bot.
+We want to select the **/new bot**.

 You will be prompted to give the bot a name (here: ...).
 You'll be prompted to give the bot a username (here: ..._bot).
 I'd recommend using the same name that you created the bot, but using an underscore bot at the end of it.
 For the username **atbot father** will give you the congratulation message but the only thing we need here is the **key**.